-- the title;
+- the title.

-- the number of license;
+- the number of the license;

 For all plays identified as being war-themed, and a select number of non-war-themed plays you will also find:

-- a transcription of the Examiner of Plays’ notes including a summary of the play and any comments on censoring;
+- a transcription of the Examiner of Plays’ notes including a summary of the play and any comments on censoring.

-- the genre of the play;
+- the genre of the play; and

 - the type of performance (e.g. amateur, school, professional);

-- performers and creatives;
+- names of performers and producers; and

-This data is currently being compiled and reviewed for upload to the database.
-It is not yet publicly available but if you would like to find out more about which plays are being researched and what we have found please get in touch.
+If you would like to find out more about which plays are being researched and what we have found please get in touch.